Illinois to Florida Car Shipping

 Illinois to Florida Vehicle Transport FAQs

-Preparing your car for shipping from Illinois to Florida is simple but important.
-Here’s what you need to do:
+Preparing your car for shipping from Illinois to Florida is easy when you follow these key steps:

-Clean Your Vehicle: Wash your car inside and out.
-This helps you spot any existing damage during the pre-transport inspection.
+Clean your vehicle: Wash your car inside and out.
+This helps you spot any existing damage and makes the inspection process smoother.

-Check Fluids and Battery: Ensure your car has enough gas (about 1/4 tank), oil, and brake fluid.
-Make sure your battery is charged and secure.
+Check fluids and battery: Ensure your car has enough gas (about 1/4 tank), oil, and brake fluid.
+Make sure your battery is secure and working.

-For complete details, check our Vehicle Shipping Tips page.
-Following these steps ensures your car arrives safely in Florida and protects you during the shipping process.
+For complete preparation guidelines, check out our detailed Vehicle Shipping Tips page.
+Following these steps ensures your Illinois to Florida car shipping goes smoothly.

 Yes, your vehicle is fully insured during transport from Illinois to Florida.
 All Sherpa Auto Transport carriers must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance.

-We recommend scheduling your car shipping service from Illinois to Florida at least 2-3 weeks in advance.
-This gives you the best chance to secure competitive rates and flexible pickup dates.
+We recommend scheduling your car shipping from Illinois to Florida at least 1-2 weeks in advance.
+However, booking earlier gives you better options and pricing.

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.